Azzarox/JS-SPA-FrontEnd-Project/README.md

 ## Developing Instructions

 1. Run `npm start` to start the lite-server for dynamic changes while developing.
-2. Run `npm run watch` to update the `dist`.
+2. Run `npm run watch` to update the `dist` on every change in the code.

 ### Notes about Developing

 1. If want to add a new `.css` file.
 After creating it, it needs to be added to the `app.js` as an import so the webpack sees it.
+2. `npm run build` builds the project with optimizations and minifying
+3. Other commands can be found under `scripts` in the `package.json` file.

 ### Dependencies and packages used
 1. Webpack as a module bundler.
 2. Firebase as a backend as a service
-2.1 Firebase Authentication
+    - Firebase Authentication
-2.2 Firebase Firestore Database
+    - Firebase Firestore Database
-2.3 Algolia Search (instantsearch.js) Extension to Firestore for a searching functionality
+    - Algolia Search (instantsearch.js) Extension to Firestore for a searching functionality
 3. `lit-html` as a templating engine.
 4. `page.js` as a router.
 5. Other dependencies and plugins for webpack which could be found in the `package.json` file.